Old Things New

-Old Things New is the sixth studio album by American country music artist Joe Nichols, released on October 27, 2009 by Universal South Records.
+Old Things New is the sixth studio album by American country music artist Joe Nichols.
+The album was released on October 27, 2009 through Universal South Records.
 It produced two singles: "Believers", which peaked at number 26 on the Billboard Hot Country Songs chart, and "Gimmie That Girl" which became his third number-one song in May 2010.
 "The Shape I'm In" is the album's third single to radio on July 19, 2010.